devnull-cz/c-prog-lang/modules/strings-and-arrays.md

 #source array-notation-with-ptr.c

-:heavy\_exclamation\_mark: Pointer initialized with a string literal **may not** be changed in the same way as array.
+:heavy\_exclamation\_mark: Pointer initialized with a string literal **may not** be changed in the same way as an array.
 The internal array created and initialized from the string literal is in read-only by the specification.
 Writing to it is an undefined behavior.
 Writing to it with `gcc` and `clang` will crash the program.
 However, for example, [Oracle Developer